GenesysTS/Digital-Experience-GSol/content/040-Functionality/050-SFDC Integration/_index.md

 ---
 title: "SFDC Integration"
 chapter: true
-weight: 90
+weight: 50
 ---

 ![Title](/images/sfdc.PNG)

 ### Setup
 1. Log in into Salesforce
-- Obtain the credentials to the PC4SF account under login section of Genesys Cloud for Salesforce demo script
+- Obtain the credentials to the PC4SF account under login section of Genesys Cloud for Salesforce
-2. Open the Predictive Engagement application (see setup section above).
+1. Open the Predictive Engagement application (see setup section above).
-3. Open the GSol website, and log into it
+2. Open the GSol website, and log into it

 ### Visualize GPE Journey information in SFDC
 1. Login to SFDC